 To register your interest in visiting, please complete the form below and we will notify you when more information is available.

 When will the Team be there?

 We have a lot more work to do building and checking out the Car before we can even contemplate moving operations out to South Africa for high speed running, so it is difficult to predict the exact dates we will be there.
-The current plan is that we will be rolling out the Car and UK testing in November 2015, with the intention of being on Hakskeenpan from April / May 2016 ... but keep watching this page for more definite news as it becomes available.
+The current plan is that we will be rolling out the Car and UK testing around Easter 2016, with the intention of being on Hakskeenpan in October 2016 ... but keep watching this page for more definite news as it becomes available.

 As with any big project, there is inevitably some jargon to take on board.
 This Event will be like no other previous desert Land Speed Record campaign.
 In the past (Thrust2 and ThrustSSC) we would simply arrive in a desert, put our security and support in place, and then crack on with the runs.
 This time the Event belongs to the Northern Cape Province Government (NCPG).
 In discussions we liken it to a fairground with a Big Top in the middle.
 In this case Bloodhound is the entertainment in the circus ring.
 Everything else with the Event is under the management of NCPG.
 The aims of the NCPG Event are:

 - Promotion of tourism in the Northern Cape Province.

 - Development of Hakskeenpan as an international arena for extreme sports.